The Reidemeister spectrum of low dimensional almost-crystallographic groups: The Reidemeister spectra of the 3-dimensional al most-crys tal lo gra phic groups

 where the value of \(l_1\) is determined by the relation \([e_3,e_2] = e_1^{l_1}\).
 Like in \cref{sec:2stepnilpclass4}, we have that the subgroup \(\langle e_1 \rangle = \sqrt[N]{\gamma_2(N)}\) is characteristic in \(\Gamma\), and an automorphism \(\varphi\) must satisfy \(\varphi(e_1) = e_1^{-1}\) to have finite Reidemeister number.

-As mentioned before, in \parencite[Theorem 4.4]{dp11-1} it was shown that there are only \(2\) families of almost-crystallographic groups that do not admit the \(R_\infty\)-property.
+As mentioned before, in \cite[Theorem 4.4]{dp11-1} it was shown that there are only \(2\) families of almost-crystallographic groups that do not admit the \(R_\infty\)-property.
 We again number these families according to the IT-number of the quotient \(\Gamma / \sqrt[N]{\gamma_2(N)}\).

 \paragraph{Family 1.} The groups in this family are exactly the finitely generated, torsion-free, nilpotent groups of nilpotency class \(2\) and rank \(3\).
-In \parencite[Theorem 9.2.8]{duga16-1} it was shown that these groups have Reidemeister spectrum \(2\NN \cup \{\infty\}\).
+In \cite[Section 3]{roma11-1} it was shown that these groups have Reidemeister spectrum \(2\NN \cup \{\infty\}\).
+This was shown specifically for the case \(k_1 = 1\), but the argument holds for any \(k_1 > 0\).

 \paragraph{Family 2.} Every group in this family has a presentation of the form

 and the faithful representation \(\lambda\) is given by